 Fast forward a few months later, and I'm standing on the showroom floor of Vintage Computer Festival 9.0.
 As I spend a few minutes thumbing through a vendor's large array of cartridges for sale, I hear a voice from behind.

 "Do you have any Videosoft cartridges?
 Color Bar Generator?"

 I turn around and notice a large black man in a wheelchair, hair graying at the edges.
 He seems out of place.
 I scan the crowd — yep, he's the only black guy here.
 Fascinating — what's his story?
 Instead of bumbling through a few impromptu questions and making a fool out of myself, I decide to research his identity first.

-As it turns out, the man I encountered that day was Gerald A. Lawson (aka Jerry), creator of the world's first cartridge-based video game system, the Fairchild Channel F. Naturally, he was attending VCF 9 to give a presentation called, "The Story of the Fairchild Channel F Video Game System."
+As it turns out, the man I encountered that day was Gerald A. Lawson (aka Jerry), co-creator of the world's first cartridge-based video game system, the Fairchild Channel F. Naturally, he was attending VCF 9 to give a presentation called, "The Story of the Fairchild Channel F Video Game System."

 Being the only black man (I know of) who was deeply involved in the industry's earliest days, Jerry Lawson is a singular figure in video game and computer history.
 He's a self-taught electronics genius who, with incredible talents, audacity, and strong guidance from his parents, managed to end up at the top of his profession despite the cultural tides flowing against him.